joemoose/psiops/docs/combat.md

 ### Ongoing Neural Effects and Concentration

 Many neural weapons require *concentration* to sustain their effects.
 As long as concentration is maintained each combat round, the effect persists.

-Neural weapons that **do not** require concentration are one-shot — you must reactivate them each time.
-An ongoing neural weapon needs to be reactivated only if concentration is broken.

 - To keep an ongoing neural weapon’s effect active, you must spend an *action* each combat round to maintain concentration.
-- If you declare any action other than concentrating at the start of your combat round, the neural weapon’s effect ends immediately.
+- If you take any action other than concentrating at the start of your combat round, the neural weapon’s effect ends immediately.
 - If you take damage while concentrating, your focus is disrupted, and the neural weapon’s effect ends immediately.

 !!! note

-	You are still free to **move** into another zone during your round; only an action is required to maintain concentration.
+	- You're still free to **move** into another zone during your round; only an action is required to maintain concentration.
 Any movement you initiate does not break your concentration.

 ## Retreating

 Retreating from a fight while engaged in combat can leave the retreating force vulnerable to additional attacks.

+### Opponent Retreats

+If your **opponents** retreat, you can immediately make a free attack against them before they move.

+### You Retreat

-If **you** disengage, make a *retreat roll*.
+If **you** retreat, make a *retreat roll*.
 Roll **2D6 + TACTICS** and apply the result as follows:

 <div class="roll-table" markdown="1">